Afterpay on iPhone and Mac: Splitting Big Tech Buys Into Four

 Does Afterpay have a real Mac app?

-No, there is no native Mac app.
+No, there is no native Mac app, and there is no iPad or Apple Watch app either.
+The app is iPhone only and needs iOS 16 or later.
 On a Mac you use Afterpay through the website at afterpay.com or by choosing it as a payment method at a retailer's checkout.
-The full app experience, including Face ID confirmation and reminders, lives on your iPhone.
+The full experience, including Face ID confirmation and reminders, lives on your iPhone.

 Will using Afterpay hurt my credit score?

-Signing up uses a soft check that does not affect your score.
-That said, missed payments can be reported and will hurt you, so treat each plan like a real bill and pay on time.
+Signing up for Pay in 4 uses a soft eligibility check that does not affect your score.
+Missed payments can be reported and will hurt you, so treat each plan like a real bill.
+Note that the newer Pay Monthly product is different: it is subject to a credit check and approval and can carry interest, so it is not the same no cost arrangement as Pay in 4.

 Can I finance a full iMac on Afterpay right away?

 Probably not on day one.
 New accounts start with a low spending limit that grows as you make payments on time.
-A high priced desktop may need a few smaller purchases first, or you can split a part of the cost and cover the rest another way.
+A high priced desktop may need a few smaller purchases first, or you can split part of the cost and cover the rest another way.
+Some retailers also cap or exclude Afterpay on big or clearance items.

 What happens if I miss a payment?

-You are charged a late fee, which is capped as a percentage of the order total, and your account is paused until you bring it current.
-There is no interest, but the fees add up, so I keep notifications on to stay ahead of every due date.
+Afterpay usually offers a short grace period, often around ten days, then charges a late fee that can be up to 25 percent of the order and is capped per order.
+Your account is paused until you bring it current.
+There is no interest on Pay in 4, but the fees add up, so I keep notifications on to stay ahead of every due date.